mandeep/fragula/README.md

 Usage
 =====

-To use Fragula you can run `fragula` in the terminal to use the default vertex and fragment shader with the Suzanne obj model.
-You can optionally pass your own obj file and fragment shader in the following fashion:
+To use Fragula you can run `fragula` in a terminal with the path to the OBJ file and fragment shader you would like to use:

-    $  fragula my_3d_model.obj

-or

     $  fragula my_3d_model.obj fragment.glsl